foldmaker/foldmaker/README.md

 > **PARSING IS RE-TOKENIZATION**

 Now you know the Truth.
 With the power of the Truth, you can implement JSON.parse only in [~45 lines](https://github.com/foldmaker/json-parse) or SCSS-like preprocessors only in [~50 lines](https://github.com/foldmaker/css-nested).
+It's relieving that this Truth can explained with words.
+Not all the truths can be.
+Some truths are only metaphors.
+This one is not only a metaphor.
+It's very literal: Foldmaker uses its tokenizer function, also during parsing.
+The same function.
+We use it, first to tokenize our **string**, then to tokenize our **token stream**.
+Then we use it again, on the resulting token stream, and so on.
+Repeat after me:
+> To **parse()** is to **tokenize()**. and to recursively **parse()** is only to **tokenize()** enough times.

-It may seem ambiguous, but more on this is explained below.
+More on this is explained below.

 ## Usage
 Foldmaker can be installed with [npm](https://docs.npmjs.com/getting-started/what-is-npm), by the following command: